andromeda/lya/README.md

 the same rewrite rules. `instrument(node)` will throw an `Error` because the hook it meant to compute the output of that expression itself!
 Only use `instrument` for children of `node`.

+`instrument` optionally accepts a `newParams` argument representing an instrumentation-time parameterization.
+All live refactor hooks called while control is in `instrument` will have their `params` argument bound to `newParams`.
+The original reference is restored once control leaves `instrument`.

 ## `RewriteModuleInput`